skatsuta/athenai/README.md

    ```
    $ ./scripts/test.sh
    ```
-1. Commit your changes (please describe details of your commit in the commit message)
+1. Commit your changes
+  * Please describe the details of your commit in the commit message and include a corresponding GitHub issue number if it exists
 1. **Push to the `fork` (NOT to the `origin`)**
    ```
    $ git push fork